21 of the Highest-Paying Computer Jobs in America

-It's no secret that technology workers often earn major moolah, but which careers rise to the ranks of the highest-paying computer jobs in the U.S.?
+It's no secret that technology workers often earn high salaries, but which careers rise to the ranks of the highest-paying computer jobs in the U.S.?
 The list of top-paying tech jobs includes positions in a vast range of areas, from applications development, database administration, and information security to hardware engineering, systems analysis, and web development.
-So if you're looking for an information technology (IT) career with a stellar income, you have plenty of options.
+If you're looking for an information technology (IT) career with a stellar income, you have plenty of options.

 Generally speaking, the highest-paying computer jobs go to C-level managers like chief information security officers and chief technology officers.
 But IT is one field where you don't have to be in the executive suite to earn big bucks.
 As you can see from the list of computer jobs below, there are plenty of high-paying positions at both the management and non-management levels.
 In many cases, average earnings are well into the six figures.